gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This format is consistent with every ECDH algorithm currently defined in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e., with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} of this document describes how the format of each 'ecdh_info_entry' can be generalized for possible future registered algorithms having a different set of COSE capabilities.

-### 'gm_dh_pub_keys' Parameter {#gm-dh-info}
+### 'kdc_dh_creds' Parameter {#gm-dh-info}

-The 'gm_dh_pub_keys' parameter is an OPTIONAL parameter of the request and response messages exchanged between the Client and the authz-info endpoint at the RS (see {{Section 5.10.1. of I-D.ietf-ace-oauth-authz}}).
+The 'kdc_dh_creds' parameter is an OPTIONAL parameter of the request and response messages exchanged between the Client and the authz-info endpoint at the RS (see {{Section 5.10.1. of I-D.ietf-ace-oauth-authz}}).

 This parameter allows the client to request and retrieve the Diffie-Hellman authentication credentials of the RS, i.e., authentication credentials including a Diffie-Hellman public key of the RS.

 In this application profile, this parameter is used to request and retrieve from the Group Manager its Diffie-Hellman authentication credentials to use, in the OSCORE groups that the client has been authorized to join.
 The Group Manager has specifically a Diffie-Hellman authentication credential in an OSCORE group, and thus a Diffie-Hellman public key in that group, if and only if the group is a pairwise-only group.
 In this case, the early retrieval of the Group Manager's authentication credential is necessary in order for the joining node to prove the possession of its own private key, upon joining the group (see {{ssec-join-req-sending}}).

-When used in the Token Transfer Request sent to the Group Manager, the 'gm_dh_pub_keys' parameter has value the CBOR simple value "nil" (0xf6).
+When used in the Token Transfer Request sent to the Group Manager, the 'kdc_dh_creds' parameter has value the CBOR simple value "nil" (0xf6).
 This is done to ask for the Diffie-Hellman authentication credentials that the Group Manager uses in the OSCORE groups that the client has been authorized to join.

-When used in the following Token Transfer Response from the Group Manager, the 'gm_dh_pub_keys' parameter is a CBOR array of one or more elements.
+When used in the following Token Transfer Response from the Group Manager, the 'kdc_dh_creds' parameter is a CBOR array of one or more elements.
 The number of elements is at most the number of OSCORE groups that the client has been authorized to join.

-Each element 'gm_dh_pub_keys_entry' contains information about the Group Manager's Diffie-Hellman authentication credentials, for one or more OSCORE groups that are pairwise-only groups and that the client has been authorized to join.
+Each element 'kdc_dh_creds_entry' contains information about the Group Manager's Diffie-Hellman authentication credentials, for one or more OSCORE groups that are pairwise-only groups and that the client has been authorized to join.
 Each element is formatted as follows.

 * The first element 'id' is the group name of the OSCORE group or an array of group names for the OSCORE groups for which the specified information applies.
 In particular 'id' MUST refer exclusively to OSCORE groups that are pairwise-only groups.